matthieugomez/StringDistances.jl/README.md

 ## Basic Use

 ### Evaluate
-You can always compute a certain distance between two strings (or iterators) using the following syntax:
+You can always compute a certain distance between two strings using the following syntax:

 ```julia
 evaluate(dist, s1, s2)